Blanket protest

 The blanket protest was part of a five-year protest during the Troubles by Provisional Irish Republican Army (IRA) and Irish National Liberation Army (INLA) prisoners held in the Maze prison (also known as "Long Kesh") in Northern Ireland.
 The republican prisoners' status as political prisoners, known as Special Category Status, had begun to be phased out in 1976.
 Among other things, this meant that they would now be required to wear prison uniforms like ordinary convicts.
-The prisoners refused to accept that they had been administratively designated as ordinary criminals, and refused to wear the prison uniform.
+The prisoners refused to accept the administrative designation of ordinary criminals, and also to wear the prison uniform.

->

-Early Blanket Protests/Hunger Strikes
+Early blanket protests and hunger strikes

-In 1917 a form of blanket protest was caried out by a single Irish Republican internee Padraic Fleming in Maryborough (now Portlaoise Prison).
+In 1917, a form of blanket protest was carried out by a single Irish Republican internee, Padraic Fleming in Maryborough (now Portlaoise Prison).
 Fleming was refused treatment as a political prisoner and went on hunger strike.
 There was considerable public outrage over the earlier death (by forced feeding) of Thomas Ashe and Fleming was released in November 1917.
 Fleming was rearrested in May 1918 and refused to wear prison uniforms which resulted in him being left naked and locked in his cell and (because he destroyed his cell) was restrained with a straight jacket.
 Fleming went on several long hunger strikes and finally was granted political prisoner status and transferred to Mountjoy Prison.
 Fleming escaped the prison with 19 others on 29 March 1919.

 In 1920 several hunger strikes (Mountjoy and Cork) were conducted by Irish Republicans demanding political status, resulting in two deaths from starvation.
-In the 1923 Irish hunger strikes thousands of Irish prisoners went on hunger strikes resulting in several deaths.
+Thousands of prisoners participated in the 1923 Irish hunger strikes, resulting in several deaths.

-In mid June 1943 a form of blanket protest was carried out by Irish Republican prisoners in Crumlin Road Jail when 22 prisoners went on a "strip strike' for political status.
-Each morning every article (except a towel) was removed from each cell and the prisoners were left to sit on the floor until night time when the bedding was returned.
+In mid-June 1943 a blanket protest was carried out by Irish Republican prisoners in Crumlin Road Gaol when 22 prisoners went on a "strip strike' for political status.
+Each morning every article (except a towel) was removed from the cells and the prisoners were left to sit on the floor until nighttime, when the bedding was returned.

-Special Category Status
+IRA man Seán McCaughey died on hunger strike in Portlaoise Prison on 11 May, 1946.
+Refusing to wear prisoner clothes and demanding political status, McCaughey wore a blanket in solitary confinement for nearly five years.
+During the 20th century a total of 22 Irish Republicans died on hunger strike while demanding political status.